-A good sauce is what makes or breaks any dish, let alone seafood!
+A good sauce is what makes a seafood boil stand out!

-We've taken years to perfect our love for a good seafood boil sauce to go hand in hand with all of our fresh caught Pacific coast seafood.
+We've taken years to perfect our seafood boil sauce, and it goes perfectly with all of our fresh caught Pacific coast seafood.

 Are there any common mistakes to avoid when making seafood boil sauce?